A quick investor guide to VCTs

 Supporting Entrepreneurship and Innovation

-By investing in some of the UK’s most exciting new companies, VCTs have helped to drive innovation, create skilled employment across the UK, and bolster the nation’s economic growth.
-The VCT qualifying rules require VCTs to invest in young, privately-owned, or AIM listed growth focused UK businesses, which will typically be bringing innovative, disruptive new technologies, products or services to their markets and often operate in some of the highest growth sectors.
+By investing in some of the UK’s most exciting new companies, VCTs have helped to drive innovation, create skilled employment, and bolster economic growth.
+VCTs are required to invest in young, privately-owned or AIM listed growth focused UK businesses, which will typically be bringing innovative, disruptive new technologies, products or services to their markets and often operate in high growth sectors.

 Asset Diversification